ASSET MANAGER (HOUSING COMPLIANCE)

-MAM is seeking an Asset Manager located in Western Pennsylvania.
+MAM is seeking an Asset Manager located in Pennsylvania.
 The Asset Manager is responsible for conducting the on-site Management and Occupancy Reviews (MORs) using the Form HUD-9834 of assigned properties, and providing follow-up monitoring of properties to ensure all findings are mitigated and owner/agent is in compliance with HUD requirements.

 Essential Duties & Responsibilities:

 • Conducts on-site MORs including the Fair Housing and Equal Opportunity (FHEO) checklist, of assigned projects to verify compliance with HUD regulations and requirements regarding occupancy issues.
 Conducts on-site review of approximately 7 properties per month.